 The RA is a prestigious post-graduate art school, it supports new artists and holds a mind-boggling collection of more than 30,000 works of art, displayed on rotation in its free-to-enter permanent collection.

 Don’t miss: the Summer Exhibition one of the key summer events in London in June.
 Anyone can submit a work to be hung and successful candidates can find themselves sharing gallery space with legends of the art world.
-You’ll need to buy a ticket but the Summer Exhibition is a must-do on the London social season.
+You’ll need to buy a ticket but the Summer Exhibition is a must-do on the London social event.

 Wallace Collection